-Appendix 1.
 MASTER THESIS REGISTRATION FORM

-This form should be typewritten.
+(the form should be typewritten)

-Surname and Name: Master Program: Global Leadership and Strategy Preliminary Thesis Topic (working title): Research Problem and Intended Research Design (please specify in 8-10 sentences): Thesis Advisor I would like to work with: THESIS AUVISOF I WOULD like to WORK WITH .
-(Surname, name, signature) Please note the university is not obligated and does not guarantee that your indicated advisor will be assigned to you.
-However, the administrators of the process will try to respect your wishes. addigited to you.
-However, the duffillibrations of the process will try to respect your wishes.
+Surname and Name:

+Master Program: International Marketing and Management

+Preliminary Thesis Topic (working title):

+Research Problem and Intended Research Design (please specify in 8-10 sentences):

+Thesis Advisor I would like to work with:

+(Surname, name, signature)

+Please note the university is not obligated and does not guarantee that your indicated advisor will be assigned to you.
+However, the administrators of the process will try to respect your wishes.
-Appendix 2.

 MASTER THESIS TOPIC FORM

-This form should be typewritten.
+(the form should be typewritten)

 Surname and Name:

-Master Program: Global Leadership and Strategy
+Master Program: International Marketing and Management

-master i rogiam.
-Clobal Ecadership and Ottategy

 Final Thesis Topic:

-Date:

-Signature:

-orginatore.

-Advisor's Name and Signature:
+Date: Signature:

-Advisor's Name and Signature:
+Advisor's Name and Signature: 1

-Appendix 3.
 MASTER THESIS SUBMISSION FORM

-This form should be typewritten.
+(the form should be typewritten)